-Dr. Wilborn is a multimedia wellness expert who has contributed to The Times-Picayune, WBTV.com, WBOK 1230 AM, and the Dr. Jeff Show with “America’s Psychologist” Dr. Jeffrey Gardere.
-She is an executive producer on Things with Feathers (2017), a short film about childhood sexual abuse (CSA) that seeks to break the silence and stigma around CSA which won first prize at the Shreveport Urban Film Festival.
-A leader in her field, Dr. Wilborn was named an Emerging Leader in 2016 by the Southern Association of Counselor Education and Supervision and is the President for the Louisiana Association for Counselor Education and Supervision.
+Dr. Wilborn is a media expert who regularly contributes to Huff Post and WBOK 1230AM and also served as executive producer on Things with Feathers (2017), a short film that seeks to break the silence and stigma around child sexual abuse which won at the 2018 Shreveport Urban Film Festival.
+A leader in her field, she was named an Emerging Leader in 2016 by the Southern Association of Counselor Education and Supervision and is a past President of the Louisiana Association for Counselor Education and Supervision.

 Dr. Wilborn currently serves as an advisory board member for Fidelity Bank P.O.W.E.R.
 She is a published author in counseling literature and currently writing her debut book that expands the dialogue on Black women’s experiences with race and gender stereotypes at work as a wellness issue.

 Dr. Wilborn holds a Ph.D. in Counselor Education and Supervision from the University of North Carolina at Charlotte and a M.S. in Counseling and B.A. in Psychology from Loyola University of New Orleans.